 - Intended for kids who already play the ukulele and have mastered the basics

-- Price varies according to distributor, averages $60
+- Price varies according to the distributor, averages $60

 This is a concert-size ukulele that’s suitable for older preteens.
-The Donner Concert Ukulele Kit (check price on Amazon) boasts a mahogany body and a rosewood fingerboard.
-It comes with a full set of accessories including a digital clip-on tuner, ukulele bag, strap, and four guitar picks.
+The Donner Concert Ukulele Kit (check price on Walmart) boasts a mahogany body and rosewood fingerboard.
+It comes with a full set of accessories, including a digital clip-on tuner, ukulele bag, strap, and four guitar picks.

-The carbon nylon strings are of the highest quality, and they can withstand the highest pressure a child can place when plucking.
+The high-quality carbon nylon strings can withstand all the pressure a child can apply while plucking.
 The neck and bridge are extra-sturdy.
-We think this is an excellent upgrade model because it’s slightly larger than the traditional soprano models.
+We think this is an excellent upgrade model because it’s slightly larger than more traditional soprano models.

 - Concert size with wide note range